renatabiniek/hush-daisies/README.md

 * [Favicon.io](https://favicon.io/) - to create a favicon for the site
 * [Pixlr](https://pixlr.com/) - to edit and resize images
 * [Privacy Policy Generator](https://www.privacypolicygenerator.info/) - to generate Privacy Policy
 * [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/) - to generate Terms of Use
+* [XML Sitemaps](https://www.xml-sitemaps.com/) - to generate site map
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - to inspect and debug the code through all stages of the development
 * [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) - to inspect the site for overflow
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - to audit the site for performance, accessibility, SEO and best practices